Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 For each phase, at most 1024 operations are requested over all object keys.
 Object keys are range(object_count), serialized as big-endian 64-byte integers, shuffled in each phase to randomize request order.
 Object data is generated using random bytes of object_size.
 The kernel page cache is evicted before each read phase, and malloc_trim(0) is called between stores, to accurately measure memory usage and avoid any existing cache from skewing results.
 The phases are:

-1. Begin multipart upload (no-op for RocksDB)
+1. Begin multipart upload (no-op for RocksDB, creat for file systems)

-2. Upload parts (one part for RocksDB)
+2. Upload parts (one part for RocksDB, open(DSYNC) + seek + write for file systems)

-3. Commit object (no-op for RocksDB)
+3. Commit object (no-op for RocksDB and file systems)

 4. Inspect object